Philadelphia Food Network and Recipes

 INSTRUCTIONS

-• Serve the sliders warm for the best flavor and texture.
+• Serve immediately for the best flavor and texture, with the sauce spooned generously over the steaks.

 Helpful Notes